90 cm: How Many Feet? A full breakdown to Metric-Imperial Conversions

 Q: Why are there two different measurement systems?

 A: The metric system emerged later than the imperial system.
-The imperial system evolved over centuries from various customary units, while the metric system was designed from the ground up to be a coherent and standardized system.
+In practice, the imperial system evolved over centuries from various customary units, while the metric system was designed from the ground up to be a coherent and standardized system.
 While the metric system is preferred globally for its simplicity and consistency, the imperial system continues to be used in some countries due to historical reasons and established infrastructure.

 Q: Are there online converters for this type of conversion?